dishabeeraladinni/DH110-Spring23/Assignment03.md

 #### What is(are) the traditional/current solution(s) to satisfy the needs?

+Current solutions to satisfy this need for staying connected to family and friends include social media apps: Instagram, Whatsaap, Facebook, Snapchat, etc. In terms of gaming apps, there includes Heads Up/Charades, HouseParty and Trivia Crack that can stay connected with family/friends on mobile devices.

 #### What is(are) the limitation(s) that possibly would be improved?